juev/awesome-stars/README.md

 ## Haskell

+- [snoyberg/http-client](https://github.com/snoyberg/http-client) - An HTTP client engine, intended as a base layer for more user-friendly packages.
 - [carp-lang/Carp](https://github.com/carp-lang/Carp) - A statically typed lisp, without a GC, for real-time applications.
 - [BrianHicks/nix-script](https://github.com/BrianHicks/nix-script) - write scripts in compiled languages that run in the nix ecosystem, with no separate build step
 - [jimburton/scrabble](https://github.com/jimburton/scrabble) - An extended tutorial/book on Haskell development.
 A library for playing Scrabble is developed as well as two clients, one of which is networked and allows for remote one or two-player games over the web.